-This shoes weighs an incredible 11.8 oz for gents and 9.9 oz for ladies, an Adrenaline ASR 12 GTX is not a light shoe, considering that a few trail shoe
+This shoe weighs an incredible 11.8 oz for gents and 9.9 oz for ladies, an Adrenaline ASR 12 GTX is not a light shoe, considering that a few trail shoe

 s are.
-The heavily lugged outsole and protective and highly cushioned midsole beefs up the weight on this shoe.
-Brooks did not skimp on comfort when it comes to the Adrenaline ASR 12 GTX and everything from the extra lining in the upper to the padded tongue add ounces to the shoe.
+The heavily lugged outsole and protective and highly cushioned midsole beefs-up the weight on this shoe.
+Brooks did not skimp on comfort when it comes to the Adrenaline ASR 12 GTX and everything from the extra lining in the upper to the padded tongue adds ounces to the shoe.
 Most runners agreed that the extra comfort was worth the extra ounces.

 that is not well known for its breathability while other runners keep off GTX shoes, although this isn't the reason with the Adrenaline ASR 12 GTX.
-Runners had zero issues about having hot or wet foot, even in 90 degree weather long runs.
-The upper component is breathable as advertised and accepts great flow of air inside the shoe.
+Runners had zero issues about having hot or wet foot, even in 90-degree weather long runs.
+The upper component is breathable as advertised and accepts a great flow of air inside the shoe.
 This is a perfect shoe for muddy, slushy and snowy runs as its upper area repels water and wet perils very fast.
-The enhanced padding all round its heel and foot area also assists in keeping the snow and slush from going in the shoe.
+The enhanced padding all-round its heel and foot area also assists in keeping the snow and slush from going in the shoe.
 Extreme weather runners praised the shoe for being breathable, yet warm.

 Just like the road model

 , the Brooks Adrenaline ASR 12 GTX is an incredibly comfortable shoe.
 Many runners confirmed the shoe needed none break-in.
-The HPR Plus outsole rubber , padded midsole, and well cushioned tongue work together to provide a very comfy fit.
-The segmented pad absorbing impact shoes and helps with sleek transitions from the heel to toe .
-The well breathability of its upper part maintains the foot coolness and dryness and keeps away blisters
+The HPR Plus outsole rubber, padded midsole, and well-cushioned tongue work together to provide a very comfy fit.
+The segmented pad absorbing impact shoes and helps with sleek transitions from the heel to toe.
+The breathability of its upper part maintains the foot coolness and dryness and keeps away blisters

 and chafing.
 An average lacing plan allows for a tight, yet agreeable fit which is needed in trail running.
 A sewn gusset along the tongue helps keep sand from entering the shoe while a small raised section on the heel keeps sand and small rocks from striking the back of the runner’s legs.
 Many runners were amazed by the comfort of this shoe.